ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 ### Moving from Intel to ARM

-Easy as expected, see above.
+Easy as expected, see [above](#the-lazy-way).

 ### Headless mode

 The MacBook Air when being idle for some time after showing a screensaver on the LCD shuts down the backlight while being fully active and e.g. accessible via SSH.
-Consumption numbers below done with a Brennenstuhl Primera Line PM 231E known to be somewhat precise even in low load conditions.
+Consumption numbers below done with a Brennenstuhl Primera Line PM 231E powermeter known to be somewhat precise even in low load conditions.
 This means measurements at the wall taking into account all losses by the charger and USB-C cable.

 The MacBook has established a Wi-Fi connection (ac/Wi-Fi 5, 80 MHz, WPA2, 2x2) and is fully responsive when being queried by ping/ICMP or using an interactive SSH session.
 Charger behavior is checked constantly by running `while true ; do pmset -g batt; sleep 5; done` via SSH.